MagRobotics/MagRobot/README.md

 #### Scene Description:

 Capsule endoscopy is a small, untethered device with built-in camera for examining digestive tract diseases.
 Compared to traditional tethered endoscopes, capsule endoscopy can reduce patient discomfort and reach target areas with higher precision.
-This simulation demonstrates the navigation process of capsule endoscopy in the gastrointestinal tract, showing the combined application of magnetic drive and magnetic positioning.
+This simulation demonstrates the navigation process of capsule endoscopy in the gastrointestinal tract, showing hybrid magnetic actuation for multi-magnet, multi-robot navigation in deformable anatomy.

 ![Capsule_Endoscopy_Simulation](images/Capsule_Endoscopy.png)